mavlink/qgc-user-guide/DailyBuildChanges/DailyBuildNewFeatures.md

 ## AutoLoad Mission on Vehicle Connect (WIP)

 In the Settings / General page there is a new item for "AutoLoad mission directory:".
 By checking this item and specifying a directory, when QGC connects to a vehicle it will automatically upload a mission to the vehicle.
 The mission file must be named "AutoLoad#.mission" where the # is replaced with the vehicle id.

+## Default Mission Item Altitude

+When you add the first new waypoint to a mission the altitude for that item was previously hardcoded to 50 meters.
+You can now choose a default value for that from the Settings/General page.

+If you change the altitude on a waypoint, subsequent items will continue to use that new altitude.
+This is an existing feature that has not changed.
+That new altitude entered from he Plan view does not affect the default altitude stored in settings.